DaAlbrecht/thesis-TEKO/content/Research.typ

 The default exchange@rabbitmq-default-exchange is an unattributed exchange provided by the broker without a specific name (it's represented by an empty string).
 The default exchange is a RabbitMQ extension to the AMQP 0-9-1 direct exchange specification.
+It is a direct exchange with a pre-declared name that cannot be changed.
 The default exchange routes every message it receives to a queue with the same name as the routing key of the message.

 #figure(